 You can watch for yourselves:

-The rest of the story
+The rest of the story.

-Wrong from the start
+Wrong from the start.

-Maria Kutschera did, indeed, leave Nonberg Abbey to work for Captain Georg von Trapp whom she eventually married – on 26 November 1927.
+Indeed, Maria Kutschera left Nonberg Abbey to work for Captain Georg von Trapp whom she eventually married – on 26 November 1927.
 In poor health herself, she entered the von Trapp household in 1926 for what was intended as a 10-month engagement to use her training at Vienna’s State Teachers College for Progressive Education to become a tutor to Georg’s oldest daughter – also named Maria – who had fallen ill with scarlet fever and could no longer attend school.
 So, tutor to one not governess to all though, in her memoir, Maria revealed that she, “…really and truly was not in love.
 I liked him, but didn’t love him.
 However, I loved the children, so in a way, I really married the children.”

-By the time frame of the film, Maria (seen here in a 1940 photograph)
+By the time frame of the film, Maria (seen here in a 1940 photograph),

-Personality disorder
+Personality disorder.

 Years before the Broadway musical and movie, Maria had sold the rights to the family’s story and while they received some royalties, they had very little input into the film’s portrayals.
 (The musical was based largely on the original film, Die Trapp-Familie.)
-Among the elements that upset the children most was portraying their father as a drillmaster who was a rigorous disciplinarian though he did use the whistle and dress his children in sailor suits.
+Among the elements that upset the children most was portraying their father as a drillmaster who was a rigorous disciplinarian – though he did use the whistle and dress his children in sailor suits.

-In his book The Sound of Music Story Tom Santopietro wrote that in reality, though Georg was a retired naval officer, he was also a warm and loving if somewhat overwhelmed father.
+In his book The Sound of Music Story Tom Santopietro wrote that, though Georg was a retired naval officer, he was also a warm and loving if somewhat overwhelmed father.
 Rather it was Maria, who had been orphaned at a young age and was raised by a reportedly abusive uncle, who could be emotionally distant.
 In a 2003 interview with the BBC, Johannes, the youngest son who was born in Philadelphia, described his father as, “a very charming man, generous, open, and not the martinet he was made out to be both in the stage play and in the film.
 My mother did try to alter that portrayal for the film, but she was not successful.”

 Maria, on the other hand, wasn’t quite the forbearing angel portrayed by Julie Andrews.
-Maria herself told the Washington Post in a 1978 interview that both Mary Martin (who portrayed her in the original Broadway production) and Julie Andrews were, “too gentle – like girls out of Bryn Mawr.”
+Maria herself told the Washington Post in a 1978 interview that both Mary Martin (who starred in the original Broadway production) and Julie Andrews were, “too gentle – like girls out of Bryn Mawr.”
 And in 2003, the younger Maria described her stepmother as having, “a terrible temper.
 And from one moment to the next, you didn’t know what hit her.
 We were not used to this.
 But we took it like a thunderstorm that would pass, because the next minute she could be very nice.”

-Not Uncle Max but Father Franz
+Not Uncle Max but Father Franz.

 When the Great Depression stripped the von Trapp family of most of their wealth in the 1930s, they took in boarders to help make ends meet.
 One of those was Father Franz Wasner.
 It was he who recognized their talent and crafted them into professional singers.
 The younger Maria told Santopietro, “He slowly but surely molded us into a real musical entity,” and Santopietro calls Wasner, “the driving musical force behind the Trapp Family Singers.”

-Not over the Alps
+Not over the Alps.

 they probably wouldn’t have gotten very far.

-In truth, though he was openly at odds with the Nazis and did refuse to fly their flag, they didn’t make leaving an easy choice.
+In truth, though he was openly at odds with the Nazis and did refuse to fly their flag, the Germans didn’t make leaving an easy choice.
 They offered the financially troubled von Trapps enticements including greater fame as a singing group, a medical doctor’s position for their oldest son Rupert, and a renewed naval career for Georg.

 They had to weigh these temptations and opportunities against the risk of leaving behind everything they knew for an unforeseeable future.
 It’s possible that Maria’s pregnancy was an added consideration.
 In the end they decided they couldn’t compromise their principles.
 They boarded a train for Italy where the family had citizenship because Captain von Trapp’s birthplace (what is now Zadar, Croatia) became Italian territory under the treaty of Rapallo in 1920.
 The real drama in their escape was that had they waited even a single day longer they would have been von trapped.
 The Germans closed the borders the day after the von Trapps boarded that train.